 Ancient Beaded Jewelry: Treasures of the Pharaohs

 One of the hallmarks of Egyptian jewelry is the gorgeous blue and blue-green hues of Egyptian faience.
 Faience is a type of ceramic, but instead of clay, it's crushed sand or quartz.
-The beauty of faience comes from mineral pigments that create the distinctive colors that rise to the surface as the ceramic is fired.
+The beauty of faience comes from mineral pigments that create distinctive colors that rise to the surface as the ceramic is fired.
 Faience was used for everything from jewelry to home decor.
 Small amulets made from it were strung between gemstone or glass beads for those familiar bib-style necklaces.

 If you've seen Tutankhamun's treasures, you've seen his faience beads and protective amulets, still glowing that mysterious Egyptian blue.